IAMColumbia/Game-Design-Resources/Unity and Git/Unity and Git.md

 - Unity project at the root of your Git repository.
 See [here](./Unity%20Project%20as%20Root/).
 - Unity project in a subdirectory of your Git repository.
 See [here](./Unity%20Project%20as%20Subdirectory/).

+If you need a more customized solution, start with one of those templates and then dig deeper into .gitignore syntax to fit your needs.
+This [guide](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) provides a good overview.

 ## Resources

 - [Version control: Effective use, issues and thoughts, from a gamedev perspective](https://www.what-could-possibly-go-wrong.com/version-control/) - a good overview of the uses and challenges of version control in game dev